embar-/pdsa-grapher/README.md

 * Clicking a node displays detailed information about it, including relations to non-displayed tables.

-## Required features
+## Known bugs and required features
-* Option to display of columns what join the tables
+* Option to display of columns what join the tables.
-* <del>Make a directed Graph - display relationships as arrows that show which node is source and which is arrow<del>
+* <del>Make a directed Graph - display relationships as arrows that show which node is source and which is target.<del>
 * Tables with no relations are not visible ([issue#21](https://github.com/Lukas-Vasionis/pdsa-grapher/issues/21)).
 * Add constraint on column choice in File upload tab - make columns "table" and "column" mandatory as they are necessary for filters and displays in the Graphic tab.
 * Deploy program to server so users with no programming knowledge could use it.
 * See also other ideas in https://github.com/Lukas-Vasionis/pdsa-grapher/issues

 ## License
-Project is distributed under MIT license.
-See `LICENSE` file.
+Project is distributed under MIT license, see `LICENSE` file.